marisbest2/snp_analysis/docs/Linux-Mac_setup.md

     ~$ wget https://repo.continuum.io/archive/Anaconda3-4.3.1-Linux-x86_64.sh
     ~$ bash Anaconda3-4.3.1-Linux-x86_64.sh

-Use Anaconda's default installation except when asked if to, "prepend to PATH", choose yes.
+When installing from the command line use Anaconda's default installation except when asked if to, "prepend to PATH", choose yes.

 Once Anaconda is installed close and reopen terminal.